-From curry houses to food markets, vintage clothing shops to street art, Brick Lane is the whole deal.
+From traditional curry houses to food markets, vintage clothing shops to street art, Brick Lane is the whole deal.

 Hundreds of years in the making, East London’s Brick Lane is the epitome of everything that is great about our capital city.
 History pouring through its bricks, a famous street market, global cuisine, great nightlife, an iconic fashion scene and a constantly changing canvas of street art.

 Brick Lane originally gained popularity due to the cultural impact of its migrant history, with the Jewish, French Huguenots, Irish and Bangladeshi communities all casting their cultural marks on this diverse street.

 Known for its iconic fashion scene and cultural hub, you can find an assortment of world foods beyond its independent shops and vintage shopping joints.

 Every inch of Brick Lane is brewing with a rich history that has crafted the famed East London street to what it is today.
 The road runs north to south linking Bethnal Green Road to Whitechapel High Street, drawing locals in from London and tourists from around the world.

 From dawn til dusk, there’s always something interesting to do whether that’s browsing the Brick Lane markets inside the Old Truman Brewery, searching for the best curry among the Brick Lane restaurants, or searching for your perfect vintage outfit at Beyond Retro.
 As they say, if you’re bored of Brick Lane, you’re bored of life.

 Famous foodie places on Brick Lane